zhenyangbai/ar-migrate/README.md

 # ar-migrate
-Sync Python Packages from GCS Bucket to Artifact Registry using Cloud Run
+Cloud Run Job to Sync Python Packages from GCS Bucket to Artifact Registry